Nick8735/Safe_Stock/README.md

 7. mutiple reports including Transaction history, Purchase order history etc...
 8. Purchase order planned delivery dates which can be used in conjunction with on time in full report.
 9. electronic registers, this would be used for bespoke business requirments such as safety checks of racking and out of scope system work.
+10. Barcode creation to allow easire access and scanning for a better user experience.

 # Technologies Used